lisawilliams/lisa/_posts/2017-11-12-death-and-bereavement-curated-reading-list.markdown

 ## Articles

+[How The Brain Responds To Grief Can Change Who We Are](https://aeon.co/essays/how-the-brain-responds-to-grief-can-change-who-we-are), April Reese, Aeon.
+"At times in those first hours, days and weeks after his death, it was hard to breathe.
+I couldn’t concentrate.
+I forgot things.
+Fatigue was a constant, no matter how much I slept."

 [Walking With My Grief](https://www.autostraddle.com/walking-with-my-grief/), Vanessa Pamela, Autostraddle.
 "I didn’t really want to go walking with my grief today.
 I guess I never really want to hang out with my grief… who does?
 But I am here."

 [Grief and Bereavement Guidance Around COVID-19](https://complicatedgrief.columbia.edu/wp-content/uploads/2020/04/Managing-Bereavement-Around-COVID-19-HSPH.pdf), from the Columbia University Center For Complicated Grief, 2020.